MahekTandel17/Netflix-Clone/README.md

 <h2>Available Scripts</h2>

-npm start: Runs the app in development mode at http://localhost:3000.
+<b>npm start</b>: Runs the app in development mode at http://localhost:3000.
 The app reloads on edits, and lint errors are displayed in the console.

-npm test: Launches the interactive test runner.
+<b>npm test</b>: Launches the interactive test runner.

-npm run build: Builds the app for production, optimizing the build for the best performance.
+<b>npm run build</b>: Builds the app for production, optimizing the build for the best performance.

-npm run eject: Provides full control over the build configuration by copying configuration files and dependencies directly into your project.
+<b>npm run eject</b>: Provides full control over the build configuration by copying configuration files and dependencies directly into your project.
 Note that this is irreversible.

 <h2>Learn More</h2>